zeek/zeek/script-reference/operators.rst

 Bitwise operators
 -----------------

-The bitwise operators work with operands of type :bro:type:`count` or ``vector of count``, but the bitwise complement operator works with ``count`` only.
+The bitwise operators work with operands of type :zeek:type:`count` or ``vector of count``, but the bitwise complement operator works with ``count`` only.